Tyler-Washington888/ACC-Basketball-Conference/README.md

 ## Code Showcase

-This middleware fuunction 'getNumOfPlayers' was my favorite snippet from this project.
+This middleware function 'getNumOfPlayers' was my favorite snippet from this project.
 It allowed me to show the number of players on each team by performing a right join.

 ```
 //@desc GET number of players on each team